Youtal-ing/Anomaly-detec/README.md

 Long short-term memory  usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
 They were introduced by Hochreiter & Schmidhuber (1997) ,it's an artificial neural network used in the fields of artificial intelligence and deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
 Such a recurrent neural network can process not only single data points (such as images), but also entire sequences of data.
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.LSTM networks are well-suited to classifying, processing and making predictions based on time series data
 ![](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png)
+**specifically we will use Sequence to Sequence Model (Encoder-Decoder Long Short-Term Memory Networks)
 # Dataset :
 The dataset is open source, From Kaggle (is an online community of data scientists and machine learning practitioners.
 Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment).
 The data set represents 219,521 readings from 51 sensors  that are used to do condition monitoring of pumps.**Our purpose is to detect these abnormal observations in advance**